-- 27 Gooseberry Island light (1018) is on the north point of the island. - Trudeau Point lies 0.3 mile SSE of Gooseberry Island. - Mudge Bay, on the south side of Clapperton Channel west of Trudeau Point, has a mud bottom with good depths and is sheltered by wooded shores.
+25 Gooseberry Island light (1018) is on the north point of the island.

+26 Trudeau Point lies 0.3 mile SSE of Gooseberry Island.

+27 Mudge Bay, on the south side of Clapperton Channel west of Trudeau Point, has a mud bottom with good depths and is sheltered by wooded shores.
 This is one of the finest anchorages in North Channel.
 The east shore of the bay is relatively low-lying.
-The SW side rises steeply to heights of 120 feet (37 m); the west side rises more gradually to 250 feet (76 m). - 30 McInnes Bank lies 1 mile NW of Gooseberry Island, in the entrance to Mudge Bay. - 31 McInnes Bank is marked by bifurcation buoy JD. - 32 The community of Kagawong, at the head of Mudge Bay, has churches, stores, restaurants, a post office, service station and tennis.
+The SW side rises steeply to heights of 120 feet (37 m); the west side rises more gradually to 250 feet (76 m).

+28 McInnes Bank lies 1 mile NW of Gooseberry Island, in the entrance to Mudge Bay.

+29 McInnes Bank is marked by bifurcation buoy JD.

+30 The community of Kagawong, at the head of Mudge Bay, has churches, stores, restaurants, a post office, service station and tennis.
 Bridal Veil Falls Park, extending from the harbour to the falls 1 km to the SSE, is a municipal tourist attraction with walking trails and a boardwalk.
 The nearest medical clinic is at Gore Bay.
 The nearest hospital is at Mindemoya.

-- 33 Kagawong light (1019) is SW of the harbour. - Landmarks.
-The cross on a small church near the shore close east of Kagawong light is lit at night by a neon sign.
+31 Kagawong light (1019) is SW of the harbour.

+32 Landmarks. - The cross on a small church near the shore close east of Kagawong light is lit at night by a neon sign.
 A former mill building on the shore SE of the wharf has been renovated for marina and community use and also houses the Edward Art Gallery.
-A prominent white building on the wharf is a former freight shed now used by Northern Marina as an office and marine store. - The Public wharf on the south shore at Kagawong is L-shaped and 203 feet (62 m) long.
+A prominent white building on the wharf is a former freight shed now used by Northern Marina as an office and marine store.

+33 The Public wharf on the south shore at Kagawong is L-shaped and 203 feet (62 m) long.
 The outer face of the wharf is 105 feet (32 m) long and 8 feet (2.4 m) high on timber piles.
 There is reported to be deep water along the outer face.
 Seven floating finger wharves, each 80 feet (24 m) long, extend from the SE face and had depths of 3 to 6 feet (0.9 to 1.8 m) in 1998.
-An area of protected dockage east of the former mill building is reserved for long-term use. - 36 Caution.
-An offshore breakwater, of rock and boulders, lies east of the wharf and is 80 feet (24 m) long and 5 feet (1.5 m) high.
+An area of protected dockage east of the former mill building is reserved for long-term use.